Due diligence reporting tool

 Do you check whether clients could be in lower cost share classes?

-Conversely, if you instruct us to transfer your client’s investments in-specie to another provider, we’ll collaborate with that provider to ensure their investments are transferred in the most effective way.
+If you instruct us to transfer your client’s investments in-specie to another provider, we’ll collaborate with that provider to ensure their investments are transferred in the most effective way.

 If you wish to view alternative share classes and compare charges, you can do so through the platform.